 - Seacrete / Biorock

 Ok, so then what about concrete?
-Well, concrete boats have been made before in the past, and while they are usually slower, they are also cheaper.
+Well, concrete boats have been made in the past, and while they are usually slower, they are also cheaper.
 For a seastead this seems to make perfect sense then, just build them out of concrete.
 But anyone who has driven by a concrete bridge before may have noticed something; cracks.
 Cracks in a floating concrete structure could quickly lead to flooding, and any family onboard a sinking house is sure to wish that their home was made of steel instead.
 It isn’t just the cracking either, but salt water seeping into the pores of concrete can cause slow chemical reactions that will weaken the concrete over time.
 In addition to these problems, normal concrete slumps, but doesn’t flow.
 What this means is that air pockets are likely to form in the finished structure increasing leakage, decreasing strength, and limiting the material to only be used in large walls.
-Normal concrete can’t be used to make a half inch wall very easily.
-Typically because of it’s low flowability it is used to make walls or parts that are at least 4 inches in width.
-We decided that we had to create a new material, something similar in price to concrete that wouldn’t crack, and would be more workable so we could make the thin precise shapes we needed to build the ArkPad.
+Normal concrete can’t be used to make a half-inch wall very easily.
+Typically because of its low flowability it is used to make walls or parts that are at least 4 inches in width.
+We decided that we had to create a new material, something similar in price to concrete that wouldn’t crack and would be more workable so we could make the thin precise shapes we needed to build the ArkPad.

 This old anti-air fort built during WWII was made out of steel.
 Today it is home to Sealand, the world’s smallest country.
 We wrote more about Sealand in our Evolution of Design blog posts.